 Force a file or folder to download

-To cause the browser to download a file or folder rather than display it, you can use
+To force a browser to download a file or folder rather than display it, you can use

 dl=1 as a query parameter in your URL.
 For example:

-Note that the original share link URL may contain query string parameters already (e.g.
+Note: The original shared link URL may contain query string parameters already (for example,

-dl=0), so app developers should make sure to properly parse the URL and add or modify parameters as needed.
+dl=0).
+App developers should be sure to properly parse the URL and add or modify parameters as needed.

 Render a file in a browser

 Some browsers aren't configured to correctly preview files.
 While certain file types can be downloaded instead of opened, others—like HTML—are not supported.